azinedine456/Grid-Tied-Inverter-Design-for-a-50V-PV-Array/README.md

 # Grid-Tied-Inverter-Design-for-a-50V-PV-Array

 This is the github reposity of an academic project at the EiCNAM.
+(LTspice model uses the [LTspiceControlLibrary-master](https://github.com/kanedahiroshi/LTspiceControlLibrary) library.)

 ## Project Objectives
 - Developing the methodological skills necessary to effectively plan and manage a technical project.